ckhrysze/ockam-documentation/README.md

 # -- APPLICATION CLIENT --

-# Setup a a local tcp-inlet to allow raw TCP traffic to be received on port `7000` before
+# Setup a local tcp-inlet to allow raw TCP traffic to be received on port `7000` before
 # it is forwarded.
 A TCP inlet is a way of defining where a node should be listening for
 # connections, and where it should forward that traffic to.
 ockam tcp-inlet create --from 7000